-Eye contact : No known significant effects or critical hazards.
-Inhalation : No known significant effects or critical hazards.
-Skin contact : No known significant effects or critical hazards.
-Ingestion : As this product is a gas, refer to the inhalation section.
+Eye contact Inhalation No known significant effects or critical hazards.
+Skin contact No known significant effects or critical hazards.
+No known significant effects or critical hazards.

+Ingestion: As this product is a gas, refer to the inhalation section.

 Symptoms related to the physical, chemical and toxicological characteristics